gary-ix/amplify-modal-auto-close/README.md

 - Attempt to close modals as soon as they appear
 - Watch for dynamically added modals
 - Periodically check for new modals

-## Note

-You'll need to add icon files (icon48.png and icon128.png) to the extension directory for it to work properly.
-These can be any PNG images of the corresponding sizes (48x48 and 128x128 pixels).